peterhinch/micropython-iot/README.md

 Class Method (synchronous):
  1. `close_all` No args.
 Closes all sockets: call on exception (e.g. ctrl-c).

+Bound variable:
+ 1. `nconns` Maintains a count of (re)connections for information or monitoring of outages.

 The `Connection` class is awaitable.
 If
 ```python